Should you lie to your current boss when you're interviewing for a new job?

 I just got an interview with a company I really like and I'm chuffed!
 But now I don't know what to tell my boss.
 What should I do? – Jade H.

-While it would be wonderful if everyone felt comfortable confiding in their boss about their job search, the reality is that few employees have that type of relationship with their manager.
-So, before you decide whether to tell your employer about your job search, consider what happened to the last colleague at your organisation who was caught job searching.
-Every company handles these situations differently, so you'll need to give it some careful consideration.
+While it would be wonderful if everyone felt comfortable confiding in their boss about their job search, the reality is that few employees have that type of good relationship with their manager.
+So, before you decide whether to tell your immediate supervisor about your job search, consider what happened to the last colleague at your organisation who was caught job searching.
+Every company handles these situations differently, so job seekers will need to give it some careful consideration.

-You don't want to jeopardise your current position before you've landed a new one, and you certainly are not obligated to tell your manager that you have an interview.
+You don't want to jeopardise your current position before you've landed a new one, and you certainly are not obligated to tell your manager that you are job hunting or that you have any job interviews lined up.

-I recently spoke to Metro's Laura Abernethy about these situations and whether you should take a risk and lie about why you need time off or be honest.
+I recently spoke to Metro's Laura Abernethy about these situations and whether you should take a risk and lie about why you need time off or be honest and tell your boss.
 You can read the full article here.

 Should you decide to keep your job search confidential, here are six ways to keep your interview activities off your employer's radar.